How to Learn From Failure

-One of the hardest lessons is how to learn from failure.
+One of the hardest lessons is how to learn from failure at work.
 The measure of success isn’t failure itself, but persistence.
 Planning to fail is no good but planning for failure is another thing entirely.
-It’s important to model positivity and problem solving, which you can’t do without adversity of some kind.
+It’s important to model positivity and problem-solving, which you can’t do without adversity of some kind.
 That means being honest, in a productive way, about your failures and mistakes.

 As a manager, it’s important to celebrate our wins.
 What’s more important, and harder, is dealing with adversity.
 Let’s look at ways you can better support your staff through the good and the bad.